JordyAaldering/rapl-energy/README.md

 # Rapl Energy

-Small library for getting the CPU energy consumption from RAPL
+Small library for getting the CPU energy consumption from RAPL and friends.

 This project is very much still a work in progress, and is mainly intended for internal use.
 However I share it here should it be useful to anyone.